tessathornberry/Colorberry-Messages/README.md

 <!-- FUTURE WORK EXAMPLES -->
 ## Future Work
-While this app is a great starting point for what I had envisioned, there are many improvements of=r additions I would live to create for Version 2.
+While this app is a great starting point for what I had envisioned, there are many improvements or additions I would like to create for Version 2.

-* Using Firebase and e-mail verification to establish user accounts for secure storage of messages
+* Using Firebase and e-mail verification to securely establish user accounts for storage of messages
-* Creating more complex SVG files for users to color
+* Designing and coding far more complex SVG files for users to color that would size uniformly regardless of screen size.
 * Adding an animation to the opening of a message
-* Creating a more varied palette such as one through React Color for a wider range of options
+* Establishing a more varied palette such as one through React Color for a wider range of options, and a more intuitive font-coloring action
 * Creating a cleaner e-mailing/messaging system and recipient code entry system
+* Allowing the recipient to also color the message and save the result
-* Deploying the app for public use
+* Deploying the app in the cloud for public use

 <p align="right">(<a href="#readme-top">back to top</a>)</p>